Marco Motta: Juventus

 On 2 July 2010, Juventus agreed a loan deal for Motta with Udinese for the 2010–2011 season.
 Juventus had the option to sign Motta permanently at the end of the season, as Juventus was seeking a new right back to replace Martín Cáceres and Jonathan Zebina.
 Motta then joined the Juventus squad which they would leave from Vinovo, Juventus's facility located to Pinzolo, the camp site for pre-season training, in although the deal was pending a formal finalization.
-On 5 July, Juventus announced the deal was completed, which cost €1.25 million for the loan with option to make it permanently for a further €3.75 million.
+On 5 July, Juventus announced the deal was completed, which cost €1.25 million for the loan with option to make it permanent for a further €3.75 million.
 He made his official Juventus debut on 29 July 2010 in the 2010–11 UEFA Europa League qualifier against Shamrock Rovers, ahead of Zdeněk Grygera as right back.
 The Old Lady won the Ireland side 3–0 in aggregate.
-Grygera alter regained his starting place and Motta had to appear as unused substitute on the bench for much of the 2010–11 Serie A campaign.
+Grygera alter regained his starting place and Motta had to appear as an unused substitute on the bench for much of the 2010–11 Serie A campaign.

-On 22 June 2011 Juventus exercised the rights to sign Motta along with Simone Pepe for a pre-agreed price.
-Following his permanent transfer to the club, he became a surplus to requirements under new coach Antonio Conte and failed to make any appearances for the club alongside the likes of Carvalho Amauri, Luca Toni, and Vincenzo Iaquinta, all of whom were released during the 2012 winter transfer market on either loan deals or permanent transfers.
+On 22 June 2011, Juventus exercised the rights to sign Motta along with Simone Pepe for a pre-agreed price.
+Following his permanent transfer to the club, he became a surplus to requirements under new coach Antonio Conte and failed to make any appearances for the club alongside the likes of Amauri, Luca Toni, and Vincenzo Iaquinta, all of whom were released during the 2012 winter transfer market on either loan deals or permanent transfers.

 Loan deals

 Motta joined Calcio Catania on a loan from Juventus on 30 January, one day before the end of the winter transfer period.
 His second league match for the club was coincidentally against his parent club, Juventus, and he was sent off 56 minutes into the match for a rash challenge on former teammate Paolo De Ceglie, having already been booked.
 Catania eventually lost the match, 3–1.
 He returned to Juventus on 30 June 2012 and was loaned to Bologna on 19 July from Juventus F.C. with an option to buy 50% of the player.
-Bologna did not exercise their option to purchase the play's registration rights and he returned to Juventus once more.
+Bologna did not exercise their option to purchase the player's registration rights, and he returned to Juventus once more.
 On 23 January 2014, he moved to Genoa on loan for the remainder of the 2013–14 season.